-There's been a lot of praise lately for the Texas mom who shot a would-be carjacker to stop him from stealing her vehicle which contained her two small children in the back seat.
+There was a lot of praise for the Texas mom who shot a would-be carjacker to stop him from stealing her vehicle which contained her two small children in the back seat.

 I’m glad the two children were not taken.
 I’m glad they were not physically harmed.

 But I’m having real difficulty praising the mom the way everyone else seems to want to.

 Because this incident did not have to happen!

 If the mom truly believed that “I would do what I need to do to protect them by any means necessary,” why did she leave her children alone in a vehicle with the doors unlocked, the key in the ignition and a loaded gun in an unlocked glove box?

 It was 10 o’clock at night when the mom stopped to get gas for her vehicle.
 She left the vehicle to go inside to pay for the purchase.

 It was then that the would-be carjacker jumped into the driver’s seat.

 Luckily, the mom managed to get back in the vehicle before it took off.
 She told the man to stop.
 When he didn’t, she grabbed the loaded gun from the glove box and shot the driver in the head.